November 22, 2024

 Common Nutrient Deficiencies

-- Iron: Important for chlorophyll production.
-Lack of iron causes interveinal chlorosis where leaves turn yellow but veins remain green.
+• Iron: Important for chlorophyll production.
+A lack of it will causes interveinal chlorosis, which is where the leaves turn yellow but the veins stay green.

 Ensuring Proper Nutrition

-- Regular Feeding: During the growing season feed your orchid every two weeks.
-Reduce feeding during dormant periods.
+• Regular Feeding: In the growing season feed your orchid every two weeks.
+When it’s dormant then you should ease off on the feeding.

 6. Temperature Stress